A Two-Pronged Approach to Your Market Research Process

 - Working with a research firm

-Conducting market research in this fashion is hugely important for understanding your competitive landscape, market size, and target clients.
+Conducting market research is important for understanding your competitive landscape, market size, and target clients.
 It allows you to be fully aware of the market in which you are competing.
 Without this information, you will be making decisions in a bubble.

 The following are common types of data that professional services firms collect during the secondary research process: